AbdulHaseebKashmirii/portfolio_website/src/content/blog/mastering-data-science-with-numPy-matplotlib-pandas.md

 `NumPy` transforms complex mathematical computation into fast, reliable operatNumPy transforms complex mathematical computation into fast, reliable operations, akin to a high-performance calculator on steroids.ions, akin to a high-performance calculator on steroids.

-## 2. Matplotlib : Crafting Visual Stories from Data
+## 2. Matplotlib: Crafting Visual Stories from Data

 ### What is Matplotlib?